Category: Law Practice Management

 Why Legal Practices Should Embrace Technology

 Technology has changed virtually every industry, including the legal profession.
-New technology, cutting edge apps and software, and automation have all helped reduce expenses and drastically increased productivity.
+New technology, cutting-edge apps and software, and automation have all helped reduce expenses and drastically increased productivity.
 However many people are still hesitant to completely embrace technology, including legal professionals.
-Here are a few reasons […]
+Here are a few reasons why […]

 Reed Smith and Resource Law Managing Partners explain the strategy behind their Singapore alliance

 Reed Smith formed an alliance with Singapore’s Resource Law in 2016 to strengthen its local expertise and client offering of a one-stop-shop service, and to help it stand out amid a highly competitive environment for both international and local firms in Singapore.
-The alliance has also allowed the firm […]
+The alliance has also […]

 Today’s Lawyers Need Technology Training

-Introduction Back in November, a group of people gathered in Hong Kong to brainstorm on using block chain technology in legal transactions.
-They discussed ethereum and cybersecurity, before debating the benefits and dangers of Artificial Intelligence (AI).
-These weren’t computer programmers looking to create a new […]
+Introduction Back in November, a group of people gathered in Hong Kong to brainstorm on using blockchain technology in legal transactions.
+They discussed Ethereum and cybersecurity, before debating the benefits and dangers of Artificial Intelligence (AI).
+These weren’t computer programmers looking to create a new start-up […]

 Asian law firms prominent at Israel’s 4th Foreign Law Firms conference